2018 Barishal City Corporation election: Incidents

 Before the elections, hundreds of Bangladesh Nationalist Party activists were detained.

 BNP candidate Sarwar withdrew before the voting was completed alleging irregularities with the voting.

 A mayoral candidate, Manisha Chakraborty of BSD, was assaulted as she protested snatching of ballot papers by AL supporters at a polling station in ward-17 in Barisal.

-Results
+Result

 Mayoral election result

 Abdullah received 107,353 votes while his nearest rival, Mazibor Rahman Sarwar of Bangladesh Nationalist Party, received 13,135 votes.